richmahn/en_tn/mat/26/intro.md

 #### Structure and Formatting ####

-Some translations indent quotations from the Old Testament.
-The ULB does this with the quoted material in 26:31.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 26:31, which is quoted from the OT.

 #### Special concepts in this chapter ####